Jksafety hi vis rain pants 3m review: Jksafety Hi Vis Rain Pants 3M Scotchlite Review

 Is JKSafety a good brand for hi-vis gear?

 JKSafety built its name on the 9-pocket safety vest — one of the best-selling hi-vis items on Amazon — and has expanded into shirts and rainwear.
-A value brand whose staple products have long track records; we stock several across the catalog.
+A value brand whose staple products have long track records; we cover several across the catalog.

 What's the difference between the fluorescent fabric and the reflective tape?